Sign up below for our 2026 Farm Share (CSA)

-Community Supported Agriculture (CSA) is a partnership acknowledging that we’re in this life together; our futures intertwined.
+Community Supported Agriculture Farm Share (CSA) is a partnership acknowledging that we’re in this life together; our futures intertwined.
 Farmers bring seed and sweat, collaborate with soil and sun ultimately providing food to members who bring early-season monetary resources when they are most needed.
 Then, weekly, we share the harvest: the first and the best with our members, and together celebrate this farm’s bounty and its wonderful community.

 The concept of shared risk and shared harvest is an old one that goes back before anyone remembers.
 When the world was simpler, communities were in the habit of looking out for each other, and the young, the elderly, the alone, and the hungry.
 Urban and rural neighborhoods of today provide community growing space where neighbors are invited to pitch in helping as they can and taking what they need.
 Looking forward, we know that growing and sharing food will help us find the nourishment we need and the common ground we must find.
 Food brings us together in so many ways.

 Further back even, farmers in the southern U.S. began inviting their neighbors onto their farms to pick their own.
 Dr. Booker T. Whatley, a professor at Tuskegee University, taught regenerative agriculture principles that would bring health, vitality, diversity, and life back to the soil.
 Farming in his spare time, Dr. Whatley decided he would farm ‘smaller and smarter’ and would provide access for his community.
-He coined the term, Clientele Membership Clubs and believed that 1,000 households could be fed from 25 acres.
+He coined the term, Clientele Membership Clubs and believed 1,000 homes could be fed from 25 acres.

 At Gibbs Road Farm, the partnership is year-round as we design our production plan and planting schedule in January, and select seeds and supplies; then bring on staff in February when the greenhouse begins to explode in green just as members submit their CSA share payments.
 CSA members are crucial in the ecosystem of a regenerative, community farm like ours.
 We share what we have so that all have what they need.